As we’re sure you’ll be aware, diesel emissions are very much in the limelight at the moment.

 It’s very important to keep these records for the specified period as the DVSA can ask you about them during a site visit.
 Are you confident that you could provide them on request?

-Don’t allow missing out a few simple checks to get you into trouble with the DVSA!
+Don’t let missing out a few simple checks get you into trouble with the DVSA!